-- Plus, a Child Tax Exempt Savings Plan can be held alongside a Child Trust Fund or Junior ISA.
+- Plus, a child’s Tax Exempt Savings Plan can be held alongside a Child Trust Fund or Junior ISA.

 Tax on earnings

-Without a tax record, an employer will just pop them onto an emergency tax code until the tax office has worked out the correct code, which means they could pay tax unnecessarily.
+Without a tax record, an employer will just pop them onto an emergency tax code until the tax office has worked out the correct code, which means they could pay taxes unnecessarily.

 What you can do: If you’ve pushed for a correct tax code, this may get sorted out while they’re employed, and their employer will be able to refund any overpaid tax through their pay.